nmcfadden/LArS/README.md

 # LArS simulations
  Geant4 Monte Carlo for UZH Liquid Argon Research Setup (LARS):
- Managed by Neil McFadden neil.mcfadden@physik.uzh.ch and Gabriela R. Araujo gabriela@physik.uzh.ch
+ Managed by Neil McFadden neil.mcfadden@physik.uzh.ch and co-edited by Gabriela R. Araujo

 ## Instructions for git:
 - Be responsible when pushing changes